 In the United States, the Company has an employee savings plan (401(k) Plan) that qualifies as a deferred salary arrangement under Section 401(k) of the Internal Revenue Code.
 Eligible employees may make voluntary contributions to the 401(k) Plan up to 100% of their annual compensation, subject to statutory annual limitations.
 Since April 1999, the Company has made discretionary matching contributions of 50% to 75% of all employees' contributions in each 401(k) Plan year.
-During the years ended December 31, 2008, 2007 and 2006, the Company made discretionary contributions of \$572,000, \$597,000 and \$557,000, respectively, under the 401(k) Plan.
+The Company did not make a discretionary contribution in 2009, under the 401(k) Plan and made discretionary contributions of \$572,000 in 2008, and \$597,000 in 2007, under the 401(k) Plan.

 For the Company's Japanese subsidiary, it has established an employee retirement plan at its discretion.
 In addition, for some of the Company's other foreign subsidiaries, the Company deposits funds with insurance companies, third-party trustees, or into government-managed accounts consistent with the requirements of local laws.
-The Company has fully funded or accrued for its obligations as of December 31, 2008, and the related expense was not material in each of the years ended December 31, 2008, 2007 and 2006.
+The Company has fully funded or accrued for its obligations as of December 31, 2009, and the related expense was not significant in each of the years ended December 31, 2009, 2008, and 2007.